morimekta/providence/src/site/markdown/index.md

 in order.
 E.g. in JSON a compact struct may be serialized as an array if (and only if).

-Messages will have a `isCompact()` method that determines if the message is compact compatible for serialization.
-Descriptors will have a similar `compactible()` method which determines if the message can be deserialized with the compact format.
+Messages will have a `compact()` method that determines if the message is compact compatible for serialization.
+Descriptors will have a similar `isCompactible()` method which determines if the message can be deserialized with the compact format.

-This mimics the way thrift serializes service method calls, but in a way that is generic to all messages.

-To annotate a struct as compact, add the `@compact` annotation to the struct comment.
+To make a struct compact, add the `compact = ""` annotation to the struct.
 This will still allow thrift compiler to parse the .thrift files.

 #### Simple Messages.